highamm/datascience234/_book/01-intro.md

 How many athletes are in the top 100 in the sport that you chose?

-3. Change one of the sports above to the sport of your choice and make a comparison.
+3. In the endorsements / salary example, change one of the sports to the sport of your choice and make a comparison.
 Which sport tends to receive a larger proportion of their overall pay from endorsements.

 4. What qualification might you want to make about your statement in the previous exercise?
 (Is this a random sample of athletes from each sport?
 Why does that matter?).